Center for Excellence in Higher Education: History

-The Center for Excellence in Education (CEHE) was founded by Carl Barney, a wealthy businessman and promoter of Ayn Rand.
-Debbi Potts, a former CEHE campus director, was attributed with bringing the organization's allegedly corrupt business practices to the attention of government regulators.
-In 2020, Mr. Barney was fined $3 million by the State of Colorado for defrauding students.
-In May 2021, CEO Eric Juhlin resigned after being suspended from contracting with the US government.
+The Center for Excellence in Education (CEHE) was founded by a group of academics and businessmen in 2007.
+In 2020, CEHE was fined $3 million by the State of Colorado for violation of the Colorado Consumer Protection Act.
+In August 2021, this decision was reversed, in part, and the State of Colorado refunded the $3 million to CEHE in November 2021.
 By early August 2021 all CEHE campuses were closed.
+In 2022, CEHE filed a lawsuit against the U.S. Department of Education, in which CEHE is pursuing three claims with damages in excess of $100 million.

 Philosophy

 The Center for Excellence in Higher Education supported free-market ideas in higher education.
 Its stated purpose was "to educate the public about the state of higher education in America and help donors promote excellence in higher education through philanthropy".
 CEHE had as an area of particular focus of ensuring that gifts to universities and colleges were used in accordance with the intent of the donors.
 It also supported efforts directed at the structural reform of higher education.
 It received its initial funding from the Marcus Foundation, the John Templeton Foundation, and the John William Pope Foundation.